maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 #### 4. Using Crowdsec and Traefik installed as binary in a single VM

-A complete exemple is available in [exemples/binary-vm/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/binary-vm/README.md)
+The exemple is available in [exemples/binary-vm/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/binary-vm/README.md)

 #### 5. Using https communication and tls authentication with Crowdsec

-A complete exemple is available in [exemples/tls-auth/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/tls-auth/README.md)
+The exemple is available in [exemples/tls-auth/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/tls-auth/README.md)

 #### 6. Using Crowdsec and Traefik in Kubernetes

-A complete exemple is available in [exemples/kubernetes/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/kubernetes/README.md)
+The exemple is available in [exemples/kubernetes/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/kubernetes/README.md)

-#### 6. Using Traefik in standalone mode without Crowdsec
+#### 7. Using Traefik in standalone mode without Crowdsec

-A complete exemple is available in [exemples/standalone-mode/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/standalone-mode/README.md)
+The exemple is available in [exemples/standalone-mode/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/standalone-mode/README.md)

 ### About